CartoDB/cartodb/CONTRIBUTING.md

   - Change UI assets version, present in [package.json](package.json) file.
 Minor if it is a bugfixing or a small feature, major when it is a big change.
 - Our linter machine, [Hound](https://houndci.com/), should not trigger any warnings about your changes.
 - All tests should pass, both for JS and Ruby.
+- The number of modified lines should not exceed 300.
+If so, please split it into smaller PRs to make it easier to review.

 ## Development environment accessories